 The Greek islands of Naxos and Syros are two of the most important in the Cyclades.
 Naxos is the biggest island in the group, and Syros is the administrative capital.
 This means that you can expect regular Naxos Syros ferry services throughout the year.

-During the summer season, when most people travel between the islands, there is a baseline of one ferry per day sailing from Naxos to Syros.
-This is supplemented by up to 4 additional ferries per week depending upon demand.
+During the summer season, when most people travel between these two Cyclades islands, there is a baseline of two ferry per day sailing from Naxos to Syros.
+This is supplemented by another 1 or 2 direct ferries a day depending upon demand.

-You should note that although both islands have airports, flying between them is not possible.
+A note on other transport options: Although both islands have airports, flying between them is not possible.
 The Naxos and Syros island airports only have flight connections with Athens.

 Ferries to Syros from Naxos

-Ferries to Syros from Naxos are operated by SeaJets and Blue Star Ferries.
-SeaJets ferries are the most frequent, as Blue Star Ferries only really run one vessel per week between Naxos and Syros.
+Ferries to Syros from Naxos are operated by SeaJets, Blue Star Ferries, and fast Ferries.
+SeaJets and Fast Ferries are the most frequent, as Blue Star Ferries only really run two vessels per week between Naxos and Syros.

 The quickest crossing from Naxos going to Syros takes around 1 hour and 45 minutes.
-The slow ferry sailing to Syros from Naxos island takes around 2 hours and 55 minutes.
+The slowest conventional ferry sailing to Syros from Naxos island takes around 2 hours and 55 minutes.

 As might perhaps be expected, the faster ferry crossings are also normally more expensive.
-The best place to look at up to date schedules and book tickets online is Ferryhopper.
+The best place to look at up to date schedules and book tickets online for the Naxos Syros ferry route is Ferryhopper.